NuggMD

 Meal Booster

-Cannabis milk has high utility in the kitchen.
+Cannabis milk is highly versatile in the kitchen.
 Everything from pancakes and muffins to rich, creamy sauces can benefit from weed milk.
 Foods that require milk as an ingredient provide a versatile medium for enjoying the beneficial nature of cannabis.

 Bedtime Ritual for Relaxation